-POLI 399 - Special Topics In Political Science
+POLI 399 - Special Topics In Political Science Non-Recurring, 3(varies)

 A course on a topic or figure of special interest to a member of the political science faculty and offered on a non-recurring basis.

 Prerequisites: POLI 205; some topics may have more specific prerequisites.